galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## What is a Phylogeny?
 ![Charles Darwin's first sketch of an evolutionary tree.
 Hand drawn image from his notebook](./images/Darwin_tree.png "Charles Darwin's first sketch of an evolutionary tree.
 [Wikimedia commons](https://en.m.wikipedia.org/wiki/File:Darwins_first_tree.jpg)"){:align="center", width="400px"}

-A *phylogenetic tree*, also called a *phylogeny*, is usually a tree-like structure, like Darwin's famous sketch reproduced above.
-The leaves or tips of the tree represent extant (living/existing) taxonomic entities like species, or genera, or strains (in general called "taxa").
-The lines connecting the taxa describe the evolutionary relationships between them.
+A *phylogenetic tree*, also called a *phylogeny*, is usually a tree-like structure, like [Darwin's famous sketch](#figure-1).
+The leaves or tips of the tree represent extant (living/existing) taxonomic entities like species, genera, or strains (in general called "taxa").
+The lines connecting taxa describe the evolutionary relationships between them.
-The intersections between lines within the figure above correspond to hypothetical ancestral taxa.
+The intersections of lines correspond to hypothetical ancestral taxa.
 They represent branching events when species split into two new species, or a strain developed a phylogenetic important offshoot strain, etc.

 The phylogeny of a group of taxa is the best representation of their evolutionary relationships.
 It is also the main basis on which we can build statistics comparing species: without the phylogeny, comparing species (or strains, genera, etc.) is not meaningful.